alarm-redist/fifty-states/analyses/NC_cd_2020/doc_NC_cd_2020.md

 ### Interpretation of requirements
 We enforce a maximum population deviation of 0.5%.
 We add a county constraint.
-We add a VRA constraint targeting two majority-minority districts.
+We add a hinge Gibbs constraint targeting the same number of majority-minority districts as the enacted plan.
+We also apply a hinge Gibbs constraint to discourage packing of minority voters.

 ## Data Sources
 Data for North Carolina comes from the ALARM Project's [2020 Redistricting Data Files](https://alarm-redist.github.io/posts/2021-08-10-census-2020/).
 Data for the 2022 North Carolina ratified congressional map comes from the [North Carolina General Assembly](https://www.ncleg.gov/Redistricting).